Dig4 Jaywick Community Garden

 • Help educate the public in horticulture, garden crafts and the protection and improvement of the natural environmental practises (such as encouraging reduction, re-use and recycling, and related subjects).

-• To cultivate and protect the environment of the garden raising awareness of the environment and encouraging consideration for and the appreciation of plants, wildlife, gardens and open spaces.
+• To cultivate and protect the environmental aspect of the garden, raising awareness of the environment and encouraging consideration for and the appreciation of plants, wildlife, gardens and open spaces.

-• Provide education and training for a variety of people, including those with learning difficulties, helping to prepare them for work, if appropriate, and raising their self-esteem.
+• Provide education and training for a variety of people, including those with additional needs, helping to prepare them for work, if appropriate, and raising their self-esteem.

-• Provide therapeutic activities, including conversation and gardening, for people with physical or learning difficulties or mental health problems.
+• Provide therapeutic activities, including conversation and gardening, for people with additional needs or mental health problems.

 • Provide a resource for local schools and colleges where students can learn about gardening, conservation and the natural environment.

-The group is aware of the need to encourage the involvement of local volunteers in order to sustain the project.
+The Dig4 CG is aware of the need to encourage the involvement of local volunteers in order to sustain the project.
 This has been achieved by promoting this multi–use space through various methods such as:

 • Annual Open Day events